PostHog/posthog.com/contents/handbook/company/offsites.md

 Anyone at PostHog is welcome to use it as much as they like.
 See the [full Hedge House docs](https://docs.google.com/document/d/1HS1LPT5fNzAus6TZr_KjZfbQkMfjaGlUYOEZe3fNn_c/edit).

 We'd recommend using the Hedge House for small team offsites for cost and convenience reasons (unless you're outside Europe, in which case - up to you).
-This is because we'd rather avoid the distraction/hassle/extra cost of researching and trying new locations every time.